Dual-Model Adversarial Methodology

 The dual-model adversarial method is procedurally reproducible.
 The following protocol defines the essential structure.
 Note that process replicability is claimed—the ability to execute the same procedural steps—not outcome replicability.
 Different theoretical content subjected to this process will yield different results; the method does not guarantee identical conclusions across applications.

 Acceptance rules.
 No model validates its own output.
 Full document reaudit occurs after each revision cycle.
 Canon exists in locked documents external to both models.
 Disagreement between models triggers investigation, not automatic resolution.
+BCM divergences—cases where one model flags a claim that the other does not, particularly for claims distant from mainstream consensus—are escalated to the human researcher rather than resolved by model agreement.

 10. Conclusion

 The method exploits behavioral differences between models rather than seeking consensus between them.
-It maintains absolute human authority over canonical claims while leveraging AI capabilities for constraint enforcement and error detection.
-In repeated application, it produces theoretical work that has undergone systematic adversarial review for internal logical consistency—a form of stress testing that complements rather than replaces traditional scientific evaluation.
+It maintains absolute human authority over canonical claims while leveraging AI capabilities for drafting, constraint enforcement, error detection, and audit triage.
+The three-phase loop—draft, audit, triage-and-revise—provides structural redundancy that neither model could supply alone, and that the human researcher directs without delegating authority.

-This approach represents a replicable procedural framework for AI-assisted theory development—particularly valuable in domains where existing paradigms cannot be assumed correct, where canonical definitions must be enforced, and where unconventional claims require rigorous internal consistency checking.
+In repeated application, this approach produces theoretical work that has undergone systematic adversarial review for internal logical consistency—a form of stress testing that complements rather than replaces traditional scientific evaluation.
+It represents a replicable procedural framework for AI-assisted theory development—particularly valuable in domains where existing paradigms cannot be assumed correct, where canonical definitions must be enforced, and where unconventional claims require rigorous internal consistency checking.

 Artificial intelligence did not replace thinking.
 It made weak thinking harder to hide.